Handover2AI/avd-appattach/CreateSingleApp/readme.md

-# Azure Virtual Desktop App Attach Automation
+# Azure Virtual Desktop App Attach Automation for Single App

 This repository contains a PowerShell script to automate the lifecycle of a single **App Attach** application in Azure Virtual Desktop (AVD).